jangras-developer/kwikpaisa-php-sdk/README.md

 ## Initialize and Use the SDK:
 Initialize the SDK in your code as described in the SDK documentation and start using it.

+# Option 2: Install via Composer
+## Require the SDK:
+Execute the following Composer command to install the KwikPaisa SDK: composer require jangras/kwikpaisa-sdk

+## Composer Installation:
+Composer will automatically download and install the SDK and its dependencies.

+## Autoloading:
+Composer will handle autoloading of SDK classes, so no additional autoload configuration is necessary.

+## Clear Laravel's Configuration and Cache:
+Run these Artisan commands to ensure Laravel picks up the new changes: php artisan config:clear php artisan cache:clear
+Initialize and Use the SDK:

+## After installation, initialize the SDK in your code as described in the SDK documentation and start using it.